 Why Use GD&T-Why it is important

-GD&T improves accuracy, communication, and qaulity during manufacturing.
-It is not only a group of symbols; it helps manufacturer at every stage of operation.
+GD&T improves accuracy, communication, and quality during manufacturing.
+It is not only a group of symbols; it helps manufacturers at every stage of operation.
 Have a look at why it is so important.

-- Ensure precise communication: GD&T helps you understand every detail of the dsign very deeply.
-Everyone understand exactly what’s required, reducing the chances of mistakes.
+- Ensure precise communication: GD&T helps you understand every detail of the design very deeply.
+Everyone understands exactly what’s required, reducing the chances of mistakes.

 - Reduces manufacturing costs: As GD&T helps avoid over-tolerancing and under-tolerancing, it doesn’t make parts unnecessarily precise and allows too much variation.
-Well, due to teh right balance, it saves ,aterial, time, and effort.
+Well, due to the right balance, it saves material, time, and effort.

-- Improves product quality and fit: As GD&T is a universal language, so part would have same dimension, even it is manufactured by different designers.
+- Improves product quality and fit: As GD&T is a universal language, the part would have the same dimensions, even if it is manufactured by different designers.

 Overall, we can say that GD&T is really helpful in designing, producing, an dinspecting parts that are accurate, functional, and reliable, doesn’t matter where they are being manufactured.